fcalabri/bmwg-ai-fabric-terminology/draft-calabria-bmwg-ai-fabric-terminology.md

 Benchmarking activities as described in the companion methodology documents are limited to technology characterization of AI fabrics using controlled stimuli in a laboratory environment, with dedicated address space and the constraints specified in those documents.

 The benchmarking network topology will be an independent test setup and MUST NOT be connected to devices that may forward the test traffic into a production network or misroute traffic to the test management network.
-This isolation requirement is particularly important for AI fabric benchmarking because the lossless transport modes referenced in {{tab-congest-control}} (PFC, DCQCN) and in {{tab-uet}} (CBFC) propagate congestion hop-by-hop and can extend the blast radius of a misconfigured test beyond the immediate DUT.
+This isolation requirement is particularly important for AI fabric benchmarking because the hop-by-hop flow-control mechanisms referenced in {{tab-congest-control}} (PFC) and in {{tab-uet}} (CBFC) propagate backpressure toward traffic sources and can extend the blast radius of a misconfigured test beyond the immediate DUT; DCQCN ({{tab-congest-control}}) reduces, but does not eliminate, reliance on these mechanisms.

 Benchmarking is performed on a "black-box" basis, relying solely on measurements observable external to the DUT or SUT as defined in {{tab-gen-bench}}.